You want smart political talk without the meltdowns?

 The National Archives has already referred the matter to the DOJ.

-Uh then the rate, of course, uh approved by Christopher Ray, crew approved by the A.G., all part of the executive branch of Joe Biden uh of Mar-a-Lago, and you know, top Democrats, the mob, the media, uh, you know, saying that, you know, this Trump is gonna wind up behind bars as a result of this.
+Then the raid, of course, approved by Christopher Wray, approved by the AG, all part of the executive branch of Joe Biden of Mar-a-Lago and, you know, top Democrats, the mob, the media, you know, saying that, you know, this Trump is going to wind up behind bars as a result of this.

 You know, they're calling on Merrick Garland to quickly indict the former president.